 In China, we use the Blue Map Database, developed by the Institute of Public & Environmental Affairs (IPE), to screen China-based supplier facilities for any known wastewater violation records.

 In 2020, New Balance conducted real-time screening of the environmental compliance of 205 China-based suppliers and pushes them to resolve any violations.
 This screening now extends beyond Tier 1 and Tier 2 suppliers (where product is made and materials are sourced, respectively) to include suppliers deeper in the supply chain, like centralized wastewater treatment facilities, hazardous waste facilities, chemical suppliers, and some logistics providers.
 Suppliers found in violation are asked to submit a corrective action plan within 10 days and must resolve issues and remove records within 30 days.
 Our most proactive Tier 1 suppliers are now conducting their own screenings of Tier 2.

 IPE ranked New Balance 10th out of 540 companies operating in China across all industries in its 2020 Green Supply Chain CITI Evaluation report.
 The annual CITI report, which stands for Corporate Information Transparency Index, ranks the supply chain practices of brands in the areas of transparency, responsiveness, corrective action, energy conservation, emissions reduction, and disclosure.

 ZDHC WASTEWATER GUIDELINE

-PARTNERSHIP PROGRAM: NRDC Clean by Design
+PARTNERSHIP PROGRAM: Clean by Design

 NEW BALANCE SUPPLIER: Far Eastern Dyeing & Finishing Ltd. (apparel textile mill)